matt-s-gibbs/swtools/cran-comments.md

 # Resubmission

-This is a new version with two new functions and some bug fixes.
+This is a minor update for one bug fix.

 # Test environments